-Labor Day Weekend is around the corner and we have the perfect menu for you!
-Why?
+Labor Day is just weeks away and we have the perfect party menu for you!

 - It’s easy to prepare – allowing you to enjoy the party too!

 - It’s budget-friendly so you can host a crowd for a holiday weekend BBQ.